karafka/karafka/README.md

 In order to ensure the dataflow is as intended, responder will validate what and where was sent, making sure that:

-  - Only topics that were registered were used (no typos, etc)
+  - Only topics that were registered were used (no typos, etc.)
   - Only a single message was sent to a topic that was registered without a **multiple_usage** flag
   - Any topic that was registered with **required** flag (default behavior) has been used